A Free Lunch in LLM Compression: Revisiting Retraining after Pruning: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by the DFG Cluster of Excellence MATH+ (EXC-2046/1, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG) as well as by the German Federal Ministry of Research, Technology and Space (fund number 16IS23025B).
+This research was partially supported by the DFG Cluster of Excellence MATH+ (EXC-2046/2, project id 390685689) funded by the Deutsche Forschungsgemeinschaft (DFG) as well as by the German Federal Ministry of Research, Technology and Space (research campus Modal, fund number 05M14ZAM, 05M20ZBM) and the VDI/VDE Innovation + Technik GmbH (fund number 16IS23025B).